 Children under five are being weighed, measured, and having the circumference of their upper arms measured to check for malnutrition.
 Those at risk will be sent away with a ready to use therapeutic food called Plumpynut - a sweet peanut paste containing every conceivable vitamin and mineral that the children might be lacking in their daily diet.
 Lack of these essential foodstuffs will lead to health problems in the long run, and with so much of this year's crop ruined, malnutrition is a real concern.
 All the other children, pregnant women and breast-feeding mums are given high-energy biscuits.
 It's amazing to see the distribution in action and how this huge combined effort is actually making a difference to people.
 Those who are here are survivors but without basic shelter, food and clean water, life will be so much harder.

 We leave, and lots of people flock down to the pier to say goodbye.
 One man comes up to me and says something in Burmese.
 One of the national staff translates: "Thank you so much for coming from your country to help us.
 We appreciate it so much.
 The cyclone took everything away, and we have to rebuild our lives.
 Thank you for your help."

-I know that my part has been one cog in a huge machine, and that there are so many medical staff, logisticians and water/sanitation engineers who are doing so much more than I am, but it's incredibly gratifying to hear.
+I know that my part has been one cog in a huge machine, and that there are so many medical staff, logisticians and water/sanitation engineers who are doing so much more than I am, but it's incredibly gratifying to hear this.